ADolbyB/flipper-zero-files/README.md

 ### DISCLAIMER:

 ONLY use this repo at your own risk on your own devices, and do not violate the law with any of these apps.
 You should only transmit on frequencies that you are authorized to do so.
 In the US, refer to the FCC for radio spectrum info if you are unsure of that information.
 This repo is FOR EDUCATIONAL USE ONLY.
 If you get in trouble doing something stupid, especially jamming or causing interference, then YOU are the only one to blame.
-I have not been able to test everything in this repo, so USE AT YOUR OWN RISK.
+I have not been able to test everything in this repo yet, since this is a work in progress, so USE AT YOUR OWN RISK.